code4innerpeace/AWSConfig/README.md

 ## Future Enhancements
-1. Fetch all NONCOMPLIANT from all regions.
+1. Fetch all NONCOMPLIANT resources from all regions.
 2. Implement config rule on multiple AWS accounts.
 Rules will be created in one AWS accounts, but they will be executed on all AWS accounts owned by us.
+3. Evaluating performance and tuning of Lambda functions.

 ## Acknowledgements ##